jimdiroffii/dotfiles/README.md

 # dotfiles
-A recreation and publicly available repo for configuration files for common shells, applications and services such as bash, zsh and git.
+Configuration files for common shells, applications and services such as bash, zsh and tmux.